 Digital Vacuum Gauge – Vac Checker®

-Consistently producing high quality vacuum infusion parts is possible with the right tools.
-The Vac Checker® is a precise digital vacuum gauge used to measure absolute pressure (the pressure difference relative to absolute zero), thus it is unaffected by environment conditions such as altitude or weather!
-Unlike analog dial gauges – which are usually mounted on the vacuum pump or catch pot – the Vac Checker® allows to precisely gauge the process quality.
+Consistently producing high quality vacuum infusion parts is easy with the right equipment.
+The Vac Checker® is a vacuum gauge used to measure absolute pressure (pressure difference relative to absolute zero).
+Unlike analog dial gauges – which are usually mounted on the vacuum pump or catch pot – the Vac Checker® allows to precisely gauge the process quality with digital precision and accuracy.

 Benefits of the Vac Checker®

-- Robust case with protection class IP 42.
-Designed to be used in rough environmental conditions
+- IP-certified – Robust case with protection class IP 42.

 - Performance Indicator – the professional way to measure the low pressure value in which a high quality infusion process takes place